Competitive Data-Structure Dynamization: Introduction

 \subsection{Background}

 A \emph{static} data structure is built once to hold a fixed set of items, queried any number of times, and then destroyed, without changing throughout its lifespan. \emph{Dynamization} is a generic technique for transforming any static container data structure into a \emph{dynamic} one that supports insertions and queries intermixed arbitrarily.
-The dynamic structure stores the items inserted so far in static containers called \emph{components}.
-Inserted items are accommodated by destroying and rebuilding components.
-Dynamization has been applied in computational geometry~\cite {lee_computational_1984, chiang_dynamic_1992, agarwal_framework_2001, agarwal_approximating_2004, bronnimann_inplace_2004}, in geometric streaming algorithms~\cite {har-peled_coresets_2004, bagchi_deterministic_2007, feldman_turning_2013, har-peled_coresets_2018}, and to design external-memory dictionaries~\cite {arge_oefficient_2004, vitter_algorithms_2008, aggarwal_hierarchical_1987, bender_cacheoblivious_2007}.
+(Deletions and updates can be supported as described in Section~\ref{sec: intro k component}.)
+The dynamic structure holds all items inserted so far in a collection of static containers.
+Insertions are supported by adding new static containers and deleting old ones.
+Queries are supported by querying all (current) static containers.
+Static containers are called \emph{components}.
+Dynamization has been applied in computational geometry~\cite {lee_computational_1984, chiang_dynamic_1992, agarwal_framework_2001, agarwal_approximating_2004, bronnimann_inplace_2004}, in geometric streaming algorithms~\cite {har-peled_coresets_2004, bagchi_deterministic_2007, feldman_turning_2013}, and to design external-memory dictionaries~\cite {arge_oefficient_2004, vitter_algorithms_2008, aggarwal_hierarchical_1987, bender_cacheoblivious_2007}.